SwatiRainaESG/sustainow/README.md

 ##  Why I Built This (About the Creator)
 I am currently pursuing my **M.Sc. in Environmental Geosciences at CZU Prague** and completing a traineeship at **TU Dresden** focusing on water-environment-toxicology.

-With **6 years of professional experience** in water quality monitoring (both field and laboratory analysis), I created **Sustainow** to solve a common bottleneck in the industry: **translating complex, technical environmental data into clear, actionable ESG strategy for corporate stakeholders.**
+With **6 years of professional experience** in water quality monitoring (both field and laboratory analysis), I created **Sustaineo** to solve a common bottleneck in the industry: **translating complex, technical environmental data into clear, actionable ESG strategy for corporate stakeholders.**

 This project represents my transition toward **Sustainability Consulting**, demonstrating my ability to leverage digital tools to solve modern climate compliance challenges.